mohsenasadi501/DataStructureAlgorithm/README.md

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/collision.png" alt="collision.png" width="464">

-We have three ways to fix this issue
+We have two ways to fix this issue

-**1-Chaining**: Store multiple items in a Linked List as shown in the above example.
+**1- Chaining**: Store multiple items in a Linked List as shown in the above example.

 As you can see we store A and C items in an index one but in a linked list.